YBouquet/com-480-project-lesbigleux/README.md

 By the late 19th century, the movie camera was born and allowed the creation of the many moving films that can be seen on screen.
 It has been evolving through many genres, allowing many movie lovers to feel many emotions by having different experiences.

 As this environment has evolved through a whole century, many countries have been having their own movie trends.
-It has also allowed to the country to benefit from it in an economical way by participating in many movie ceremonies and receiveing famous awards.
+It has also allowed to the country to benefit from it in an economical way by participating in many movie ceremonies and receiving famous awards.

 Therefore, our project and different implemented visualizations try to answer to the following question: *How has a country’s film trends evolved over time through the prism of ceremonies and rewards?*